 - Ensure that the mobility network supports, responds to, and directly implements the future land use plan; and Congestion reduction in key hotspots.

-	To address the mobility needs in the Midtown Area, a set of high level recommendations has been developed with input from the Midtown Area Regional Center Planning Team and community stakeholders, and a set of strategies have been identified to implement the recommendations through projects, policies, and partnerships.
+To address the mobility needs in the Midtown study area, a set of high level recommendations has been developed with input from the Midtown Area Regional Center Planning Team and community stakeholders, and a set of strategies have been identified to implement the recommendations through projects, policies and partnerships.

 Recommendation #1:Continue implementing the San Antonio Vision Zero Action Plan.

 The City of San Antonio’s Vision Zero initiative aims to achieve zero fatalities on the community’s roadways and improve roadway safety for all users, whether driving, bicycling, or walking.
 The Vision Zero initiative evaluates and makes recommendations to improve safety in Severe Pedestrian Injury Areas (SPIAs), locations where two or more crashes close together have resulted in severe pedestrian injuries.

 Potential tools for improving pedestrian safety in Severe Pedestrian Injury Areas include Leading Pedestrian Intervals, Medians, and Pedestrian Crossing Islands based upon analysis of the unique factors that contribute to crashes in each location, and depending upon the results of engineering assessments.
 Another approach to improving safety involves dedicating more space in the roadway to bicyclists and pedestrians.
 From new ways to protect bicycle lanes with separated barriers such as bollards, to landscaping and planters and raised medians, San Antonio has many available tools to improve pedestrian and bicycle safety.
 The City of San Antonio Vision Zero Action Plan lists additional tools for improving pedestrian and bicycle safety.